Common name: Green bird flower

 Origin of Scientific Name

-Crotalaria – Greek crotalon= rattle, castanet (the seeds rattle in the pod when shaken).
+Crotalaria – (Greek) from crotalon – rattle, castanet – referring to the way the seeds rattle in the pod when shaken.

-Easily propagated from seed, pre-treated in boiling water, or from cuttings.
+- Easily propagated from seed pre-treated in boiling water and sown in October, or from cuttings.

 View in Kings Park